Golden rules after hip replacement - why they are mostly unnecessary today

 Myth:

-In the past, it was recommended to avoid sitting as much as possible after a hip replacement or to severely limit it.
-Often, it was advised to sit only in high chairs for weeks or not at all to minimize the risk of dislocation.
+Previously the recommendation was to avoid sitting after a hip replacement as much as possible or to severely limit it.
+It was often advised to sit only on high chairs for weeks or not at all, to minimize the risk of dislocation.

 Reality:

-Today, sitting in normal chairs is already allowed in most cases directly postoperatively.
-Modern surgical procedures such as minimally invasive access, improved implants, and optimized positioning of the prostheses enable early mobilization.
-Patients should and are allowed to sit on the first day after surgery, which promotes recovery and prevents thrombosis.
+directly post‑operatively allowed.
+Modern surgical procedures such as the minimally invasive approach, improved implants and an optimized positioning of the prostheses enable early mobilisation.
+Patients may and should already sit on the first day after surgery, which promotes recovery and prevents thrombosis.

 2. Only sleep on your back – no side sleeping